guitarmind/tesseract-web-service/README.md

 tesseract-web-service
 =====================

-An implementation of RESTful web service for tesseract-OCR, based on http://wolfpaulus.com/jounal/android-journal/android-and-ocr/
+An implementation of RESTful web service for tesseract-OCR.
 The HTTP server is implemented using tornado.

 As of tesseract-ocr version 3.02.02, it provides a [C-API](https://code.google.com/p/tesseract-ocr/wiki/APIExample).
 Now while calling the "Fetch Image From URL" API, all operations are done in memory for better performance.
 No more file I/O is required.